BeatrizBravo/terraformONE/README.md

 # Introduction
-This project is going to create a virtual machine in AWS, using terraform.
+[This project](https://github.com/BeatrizBravo/terraformONE/tree/securityGroup/aws/intro-readme) is going to create an instance in AWS, using terraform.
 # Infrastructure as Code
 Manage infrastructure in a programmable way.<br>
 Before you  used to have a clear distinction between software and hardware. <br>